vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 # TTL

 TTL indicates time to live.
-Use the [TTL options](#ttl_options) to specify a timeout for a vertex property or an edge property.
-Once the timeout is reached, the property expires.
+Use the [TTL options](#ttl_options) to specify a timeout for a property.
+Once timed out, the property expires.

 ## OpenCypher Compatibility